‘Right now it’s the hottest market in the world’: Trading cards take off during pandemic

-Since March of 2020, we’ve seen shortages with many different items because of the pandemic.
-Some personal hobbies even took a toll.

-When everyone was stuck at home during the height of the pandemic, people tried to find new hobbies or resurrect old ones.
+(KXMA) — Since March of 2020 people have tried to find new hobbies or resurrect old ones.

-While going through shoeboxes in closets, many people across the country rediscovered their old trading cards they collected as a kid.
+Many rediscovered the old trading cards they collected as a kid as they went through shoeboxes in closets.

 “It’s crazy.
 Right now it’s the hottest market in the world.
-They’re looking for everything that they can of sports and collectibility,” said Chris Magstadt.
+They’re looking for everything that they can of sports and collectibility,” said Chris Magstadt, owner of The Sports Cave card shop.

-It isn’t just sports cards flying off the shelves.
-Pokemon cards have once again exploded in popularity.
-So much so, they had to release a statement acknowledging the run on Pokemon.
+And it isn’t just sports cards flying off the shelves.
+Pokemon cards have once again exploded in popularity, leading to a run on the cards.

-If you play your cards right, you could even get some big money.
-One 1986 Michael Jordan Chicago Bulls card is valued at $75,000.

-Then a huge problem arose: pricing a card can depend on the grade it receives from a professional grading company, companies like Professional Sports Authenticator or Beckett Grading Services.
+But then a huge problem arose: Pricing a card can depend on the grade it receives from a professional grading company, companies such as Professional Sports Authenticator (PSA) or Beckett grading Services.

 “A PSA 9 versus a BGS 9 of a key card sells for about 30 to 35 percent more than its Beckett counterpart,” said Magstadt.